Sjmarf/ember/README.md

 - Python 3.11 or later.

-- [Pygame CE](https://github.com/pygame-community/pygame-ce) v 2.2.0 or later.
+- [Pygame CE](https://github.com/pygame-community/pygame-ce) 2.2.0 or later.
 Upstream Pygame is not supported.

 # License